In addition to content, Pages and Posts in WordPress contain information about the pages or posts themselves.

 - Page/Post Privacy Settings (e.g. Password-protected)

-The Quick Edit feature is an inline editor that allows you to edit a number of Post and Page settings without having to open and edit the post or page itself.
+Quick Edit is an inline editor that lets you modify a number of Page and Post settings without having to open and edit the page or post itself.

-In this step-by-step tutorial, you will learn how to use the inline editor feature (Quick Edit) in WordPress to quickly edit WordPress Pages and Posts.
+This tutorial explains how to use the WordPress Quick Edit to quickly edit Pages and Posts.

-How To Use The Inline Editor Feature Of WordPress
+How To Use The Quick Edit Function Of WordPress

-Log into your WordPress dashboard, then go to your navigation menu and click on select Posts > All Posts …
+Go to the WordPress administration section and click on Posts > All Posts …